 Asparagus is one of my least favorite vegetables.
 I usually love my greens.
 I was never that kid that had to be forced to eat vegetables.
 For as long as I can remember, I’ve always enjoyed broccoli, beans, spinach, etc. But asparagus was the one exception.
 My mom used to say “You should be eating asparagus.
 They’re the king of the vegetables!”
 And so, I’d force myself to eat a few pieces but it was always like medicine.

 I saw these thin asparagus at the market and I couldn’t resist buying a bundle.
-I was determined to cook them in a way to make it tasty.
+I was determined to cook them in a way to make them tasty.
 And here it is.

-I love this dish.
+I love this lemon asparagus dish.
 I don’t think I’ve ever eaten asparagus with such gusto.
 Much like what happens when you roast other vegetables, roasting asparagus changes its flavor.

 Mr. K and I finished off this side in no time.
 I also got to use my new plate that my friend CC gave me.
 She thought I would enjoy using it for my serving and photos and she was right!
 I love it!

 - 2 tbsp olive oil

 - Preheat oven to 400°F. Line two baking sheets with parchment paper.
 Trim bottom of asparagus.
 Lay a single layer of asparagus on each sheet.